jundalisay/superblist/content/en/bio/principles/part-04/chapter-03.md

 weight: 8
 image: "/photos/consult.jpg"
 author: "Juan"
-# categories: ["Bio Superphysics"]
 tags: ["Western Medicine", "Chinese Medicine", "Ayurveda", "Naturopathy", "Homeopathy"]
 icon: "/icons/spmed.png"
 comments:
-  - img: "/avatars/huong.jpg"
+  - image: "/avatars/huong.jpg"
     content: "Can you suggest a good TCM or Ayurveda practitioner?"
     commentdate: 2022-04-01
 ---

-{{< q a="Sarkar" >}}
+{{< q a="Sarkar" c="The Rule of Rationality" >}}
-A quinquelemental science should be applied to cure certain ailments associated with the physical body
+A quinquelemental science should be applied to cure certain ailments associated with the physical body.
-<cite>P R Sarkar, The Rule of Rationality</cite>
 {{< /q >}}